KiranSarella/notes-365-new/Notes 365/Features.md

 [ ] MetricKit

 # Issues
-[-] hang on theme save, when timeline is at month (with full data) - NotificationQueue [-] recents - sort not working, deleted recents - date issue seems.
+[-] recents - sort not working, deleted recents - date issue seems.
 [ ] replace matched options are showing in editor?
 [ ] diff - just for two new words added in different paras, whole paras are timelined insteated of two lines